Police probe into SNP finances has 'moved beyond' initial complaint

 “So the time that's been taken, in my judgement, is absolutely necessary.

-“It has got a dedicated team of specialists who are involved in it and they are working very closely with our prosecutors, the Crown Office and in Scotland in terms of the steps that are taken.
+“It has got a dedicated team of specialists who are involved in it and they are working very closely with our prosecutors, the Crown Office in Scotland, in terms of the steps that are taken.

 “What I would say is that had we not carried out this investigation in the manner we have, I would rightly have been accused of a significant dereliction and neglect of duty.